SkooveLearn PianoDownload on the App Store

 What is a melody?

-As we learned in day 3, music is composed of three primary concepts: rhythm, harmony, and melody.
+As we learned in day 3, music is composed of three primary concepts: rhythm, harmony and melody.
 We learned that rhythm is the animating force of music.
 It gives music motion and life.

-You can read more about melody in music on the Skoove blog.
+You can read more aboutmelody in music on the Skoove blog.

 Learning a simple melody

-Open your Skoove app to Lesson 7 in the Beginner 1 course, “Oh, When the Saints 1 & Effective Practice.”
-The song “Oh, When the Saints Go Marchin’ In” is a great, iconic melody to learn and will blend many of the concepts we have covered over the last three days.
+Open your Skoove app to Lesson 7 in Beginner 1: Oh, When the Saints 1 & Effective Practice” This iconic melody combines many concepts from the past three days.

 Check out the beginner songs